 More information for applications for 2015 will be available in March 2014.
-Please join us for our Information Evening on Wednesday 7 May from 6.30pm at the Sir Robert Blackwood Hall, Building 2, Monash University's Clayton campus.
+Please join us for our Information Evening on Wednesday 7 May for a 7pm start at the Sir Robert Blackwood Hall, Building 2, Monash University's Clayton campus.
 Information regarding school tours will be available at this event.

 JMSS at its best for our annual Science Fair on October 28 and 29 2013.
 Students showcase their research, as well as JMSS Outreach Programs on display.